shettykirthan/BIPro/README.md

 # Business Insight Pro

 ## Overview
 Business Insight Pro is a tool designed to provide detailed analysis of business data from CSV files.
-The project includes a chatbot interface that leverages the `qwen2.5` model from Ollama for natural language interaction with the data.
+The project includes a chatbot interface that leverages the `llama` model from Ollama for natural language interaction with the data.

 ## Prerequisites
 - **Ollama** installed on your local system (required for running the `qwen2.5` model).